Deepakkasyapa11/Deepak-kasyapa/README.md

 🥅 2023 Goals: Contribute more to Open Source projects ⚡ About: I like to spend time on reading books.

-My primary research interest lies in Information Security, Machine Learning and Computer Vision.
-Currently, I'm researching on Adversarial Machine Learning.
+My primary research interest lies in Geneartive AI Machine Learning, Information Security, and Computer Vision.
+Currently, I'm researching on Natural Langugag Processing.
 ------------------------------------------------------------------------------------------------------------------------------------------------------------

 Interests
+Currently Working on Generative AI and Large Language models using Langchain Frame work.
 Primary research interest: Cybersecurity
-Industrial Interest: Infosec, Machine Learning and Computer Vision and Web Development Currently Working on Generative AI and Large Language models using Langchain Frame work.
-Currently exploring: Blockchain and Crypto space.
+Industrial Interest: Infosec, Machine Learning and Computer Vision and Web Development At present exploring: Blockchain and Crypto space.
 -----------------------------------------------------------------------------------------------------------------------------------------------------------
 Languages and Tools:
 Jupyter Notebook